TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 To verify and select which specific hash algorithm is currently configured for frontend and backend users, a preset of the settings module has been established with Core v9.
-It can be found in :guilabel:`Admin Tools -> Settings
+It can be found in :guilabel:`Admin Tools > Settings
--> Configuration presets -> Password hashing settings:
+> Configuration presets > Password hashing settings`:

 .. include:: /Images/AutomaticScreenshots/AdminTools/PasswordHashingSettings.rst.txt